 What about clothing?

 As a general rule, taking photos means you get colder than you would normally be on the same day walking around.
-You’re going to be stood still for a lot of the time while shooting, and those two magic time periods of sunrise and sunset tend to be when the cold air is around.
+You're going to be stood still for a lot of the time while shooting, after a short spell of activity and movement, and those two magic time periods of sunrise and sunset tend to be when the cold air is around.

-- If your chosen workshop is in the summer, then shorts and t-shirts are great – but remember we’ll be walking over uneven ground, so a good pair of shoes with ankle support is a necessity at all times.
+- If your chosen workshop is in the summer, then shorts and t-shirts are great along with an outer layer as backup - but remember we'll be walking over uneven ground, so a good pair of shoes with ankle support is a necessity at all times.

 - In winter, layers are key.
 A lightweight down jacket can also be a great addition, one that packs really well into a small space but provides good levels of warmth in the night air.
 A good pair of gloves are essential (preferably with touch-screen fingers, to save you needing to remove them every now and then) as well as a few disposable hand-warmers.